Blackjack Variations

 Double Attack Blackjack

-Double Attack Blackjack, often abbreviated as Double Blackjack, highly resembles another variation of the game – Spanish 21.
-The common similarity is that the four ten-valued cards are excluded from each deck and this variation is also played with eight packs.
-The basic rules and objective of the game remain the same as players still need to form a total as close as possible to 21, without surpassing that number.
+Double Attack Blackjack, often abbreviated as Double Blackjack, greatly resembles another variation of the game – Spanish 21.
+The common similarity is that the four ten-valued cards are excluded from each deck, and this variation is also played with eight packs.
+The basic rules and objective of the game remain the same, as players still need to form a total as close as possible to 21 without surpassing that number.

-The most significant aspect of this variation is that as soon as the dealer receives his first two cards, players can double their initial bet.
-Another interesting option that is also available is that they can take advantage of the move surrender whenever they want.
+The most significant aspect of this variation is that, as soon as the dealer receives their first two cards, players can double their initial bet.
+Another interesting option is that they can take advantage of surrender whenever they wish.

 Playtech’s Double Attack Blackjack